awsdocs/amazon-vpc-network-administrator-guide/doc_source/check-point-NoBGP.md

 ### Step 2: Configure the Static Route<a name="check-point-static-routes"></a>

-In this step, you'll specify the static route to the subnet in the VPC for each tunnel to enable you to send traffic over the tunnel interfaces\.
-The second tunnel enables failover in case there is an issue with the first tunnel — if an issue is detected, the policy\-based static route is removed from the routing table, and the second route is activated\.
+In this step, you specify the static route to the subnet in the VPC for each tunnel to enable you to send traffic over the tunnel interfaces\.
+The second tunnel enables failover in case there is an issue with the first tunnel\.
+If an issue is detected, the policy\-based static route is removed from the routing table, and the second route is activated\.
 You must also enable the Check Point gateway to ping the other end of the tunnel to check if the tunnel is up\.

 **To configure the static routes**